mharj/Dockerfiles/starmade_server/README.md

-Note: servers requires "starmade_base" to build
+Note: this server requires "starmade_base" image first to built